 FAFF celebrates factual and documentary animation - the only festival of its kind anywhere.
-Last year, at Ace Hotel London, we screened more than 70 animated and mixed media shorts from around the world to an audience of over 120 industry professionals, students and film fans.
+Last year, at Cinema Museum, we screened more than 20 animated and mixed media shorts from around the world to an audience of professionals, students and film fans.

-This year we will be host the successful submissions at the Cinema Museum in London, on the 8th December.
+This year we will be host the successful submissions in in London (venue to be confirmed), on the 17th October 2020 (date subject to change).

-As well as as our screening programme, FAFF 2019 will host a panel talk and opportunities to connect with leaders and peers from the creative industries.
-There will be a prize for the best animated film and for the winner of our ident competition.
+As well as as our screening programme, FAFF 2020 will host a panel talk and opportunities to connect with leaders and peers from the creative industries.
+There will be a prize for the best animated film and for the winner of our indent competition.

 All mediums and techniques of animation are welcome, on any topic as long as it is non-fictional in nature.
 Please see the category descriptions for more information.